Choosing a place to live while you study at BCUIC may seem like an enormous task - especially if you are unfamiliar with Birmingham.

 The average for a house of 4 or more people in a house share would cost around £70-£100 per person per week.
 The cost will depend on a number of things, such as location, condition of the property and the size of your bedroom.

-Student halls tend to be a little more expensive (from £140.50 per person per week) but do offer a number of advantages, such as en-suites, security and all-inclusive bills.
-We have a student hall option available: Belgrave View.
+Student halls tend to be a little more expensive (from £135 per person per week) but do offer a number of advantages, such as en-suites, security and all-inclusive bills.
+Our recommended student hall option is Belgrave View.

 How much will the utility bills cost in a house share?